GulajavaMinistudio/FullJSExtensionPackCode/README.md

 ## For more information

+Waka Time included in this extension pack.
+If you want to use Waka Time, you need free register in their website, and put API Key that needed in Waka Time Extension.
+You can read more details at their [developer page](https://marketplace.visualstudio.com/items?itemName=WakaTime.vscode-wakatime).

 Extension in this pack will be updated, added, or reduced, if future development for those extensions changed.

+You can review what is changed every release by looking at [Changelog File](https://github.com/GulajavaMinistudio/FullJSExtensionPackCode/blob/master/CHANGELOG.md).

 **Enjoy The Packs!**